statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 ## Fixed Part

-### Chain id

-This needs to match the id of the chain where assets are to be locked (i.e. the 'root' of the funding graph for this channel).
-In the event of a mismatch, the channel cannot be concluded and funds cannot be unlocked.

 ### Participants

 This is a list of Ethereum addresses, each derived from an ECDSA private key in the usual manner.
 Each address represents a participant in the state channel who is able to commit to state updates and thereby cause the channel to finalize on chain.